robertZaufall/mindmanager_ai/readme.md

 pip install -r .\src\requirements_auth.txt powershell -ExecutionPolicy Bypass -File .\windows\macro_registration.ps1
 ```
-Check in registry and MindManager, if the macros are available (right click on topic).
+Check in the registry and MindManager if the macros are available (right‑click on a topic).
-Hint: The macro list is ordered according to the GUID-string, not the macro name.
+Hint: The macro list is ordered according to the GUID string, not the macro name.

 ![Registry](doc/windows_registry.png)

-Macros can also be executed by the macro editor.
-The macros are similar but the action parameter.
+Macros can also be executed from the macro editor.
+The macros are similar except for the action parameter.

 ![Automator](doc/windows_macroeditor.png)

-You can also check here if the path to the python file is correct.
+You can also check here if the path to the Python file is correct.

 ### macOS
 Python has to be installed first.
 Go to https://www.python.org/downloads/macos/ and download the desired installer.
-Install required python libraries (requirements_auth.txt only if you want to use `Azure Entra ID` or `GCP OAuth2`, requirements_mac_mlx.txt is only needed for local image generation using MLX):
+Install required Python libraries (requirements_auth.txt only if you want to use `Azure Entra ID` or `GCP OAuth2`, requirements_mac_mlx.txt is only needed for local image generation using MLX):
 ```
 pip install -U -r requirements.txt pip install -r requirements_mac_mlx.txt